 Embellished Paper Clips

-I can’t imagine making embellishments for a junk journal without having a hoard of paperclips on my work table.
+I can’t imagine making junk journal embellishments for a journal without having a hoard of paper clips on my work table.
 I don’t actually consider embellished paperclips a separate type of embellishment, but rather more a method to use when creating certain types.

 As with “floating pockets,” adding paperclips to other types of embellishments makes them mobile.
 Sandwiching a jumbo paperclip between several layers of cardstock or paper is one of my favorite ways to create a floating journaling spot.